 Methyl bromide (MB) is used in Australia mainly as a fumigant for cereals, such as wheat, for cottonseed and timber logs prior to export and biosecurity treatment of imported goods.
 These are QPS uses, which are exempted from phase-out under the Montreal Protocol.
-Methyl bromide is also used as a soil sterilant during the production of strawberry runners, this being a non-QPS use which is restricted by the Montreal Protocol and for which Australia has to apply for a Critical Use Exemption (CUE) under the Montreal Protocol on an annual basis.
+Methyl bromide is also used as a soil sterilant during the production of strawberry runners in the Toolangi district of Victoria, this being a non-QPS use which is restricted by the Montreal Protocol and for which Australia has to apply for a Critical Use Exemption (CUE) under the Montreal Protocol on an annual basis.